-The inventory of completed but unsold multi-unit dwellings also is low in Canada.
-It remains close to a 10-year low on a per 1,000 population basis.
-There's little risk of overbuilding in the single family home segment.
-Construction levels are well below historical averages (when measured on a per 1,000 population basis).
-On the multiples side, however, record-high levels of apartments under construction in Canada generate some degree of absorption risks over the medium term.
+On the multiples side, however, record-high levels of apartments under construction in Canada generate some potential absorption risks over the medium term.
 Strong apartment construction should be weighed against solid demand for lower-priced housing options in markets such Vancouver and Toronto.
 Most of the units being built are in the Toronto (30% of total), Vancouver (18%) and Montreal (12%) areas.
 The condo building boom over the past two decades in large part reflected structural changes to the market that arose from policy (e.g. rules limiting urban sprawl) and affordability (condo apartments are the more affordable housing type) considerations, and therefore, represents a market share gain against single-family homes.